Perform a clean installation#

 If you’re installing on OpenShift, do not use the --wait option with this command because the service it creates will not be in a ready state until you complete the next step.

-• Create an OpenShift route for the ingress gateway:
+8. If you’re installing on OpenShift, create an OpenShift route for the ingress gateway:

 $ oc expose svc/istio-ingressgateway --namespace <ingressNamespace> --port=http2